xinzhan/sa-takehome-project-node/README.md

 Upon checkout completion, the success page is loaded with Payment Intent ID (pi_xx).
 The Payment Intent ID is required to get the Charge ID (ci_xx) and the amount charged via a server-side call to [*stripe.paymentIntents.retrieve*](https://stripe.com/docs/api/payment_intents/retrieve).
 The success page will then show the Charge ID and amount charged.

 ## Documentation, Samples and API References
 After getting the application to run locally, the first documentation read is for [Stripe Elements](https://stripe.com/docs/stripe-js) to understand how the frontend elements work and to add those in.
-[Stripe Elements Sample](https://github.com/stripe/elements-examples) is heavily referenced for both client0sdie and server-side coding when adding the payment method.
+[Stripe Elements Sample](https://github.com/stripe/elements-examples) is heavily referenced for both client-side and server-side coding when adding the payment method.
+[PaymentsIntents API](https://stripe.com/docs/api/payment_intents) is referenced for the final part of this project (for success page).

 Potential pitfalls:
 - Amount attributes for the APIs are denominated in **cents and not dollars**, and should be in Int and not Float.